defi-wonderland/handbook/sites/wonderland/docs/processes/github/git-environment.md

 # Git Enviroment

 :::tip
-The most secure approach is to create a separate user account on your computer for your anonymous profile, completely isolating it from your personal one. **This provides the strongest separation of concerns and security.**
+The most secure approach is to create a separate user account on your computer for your anonymous profile, completely isolating it from your one. **This provides the strongest separation of concerns and security.**
 :::

 The following guide describes how to configure both profiles under a single user account if you choose not to create a separate user.
-However, be aware this is less secure than full user isolation.
+However, be aware that this is less secure than full user isolation.

 This guide walks you through setting up dual Git environments on WSL2 - one for personal use and another for anonymous DeFi use.
 You'll learn how to: